kongaskristjan/fire-hpp/README.md

 ## Development

 This library uses extensive testing.
-Unit tests are located in Tests.cpp, while `examples/` are used as integration tests.
+Unit tests are located in `tests/`, while `examples/` are used as integration tests.
 These integration tests also ensure that examples are always up-to-date and work as intended.
-Before committing, please verify `./build/run_tests` and `./build/run_examples.py` succeed.
+Before committing, please verify `./build/tests/run_all_tests.py` succeed.

 ### Todo